-Here’s a summary of reasons to give hedgehog slice a try:
+Reasons to give hedgehog slice a try:

 - As well as being no bake, it’s an ‘almost’ one bowl recipe.
 It’s perfect for those times when you don’t want to turn on the oven but you still ‘need’ a yummy chocolaty treat.